jimbobcooots/Learning-Journal/README.md

 Journal 13: 3/22/2018
 This week has ramped up tremendously for me in terms of difficulty.
 In previous weeks I didn't have to rely as heavily on TA's and demo code to get through the labs.
 I find myself needing that crutch more often, which isn't the best feeling, but I believe it is still a stepping stone in the learning process.
 I'm absorbing a lot of information, and though it has been challenging, it doesn't phase me.
 I'm just excited to get better at coding!

+Journal 14: 3/24/2018
+I am excited to enter project week and looking forward to the opportunity of seeing how successful I can contribute to a team.
+I relate our success directly to my ability to succeed and I hope that we an produce an excellent project.
+One of my biggest goals is to learn how to contribute in a way that inspires and motivates my team to be even better.
+This means, I don't want to be a burden to my team or a deterrent to our success, I want to contribute so that I am an essential component to a highly efficient machine.